 Approved Adjuvant Therapy for Melanoma

-The U.S. Food and Drug Administration (FDA) has approved two medications as adjuvant therapy for high-risk melanoma:
+The U.S. Food and Drug Administration (FDA) has approved three medications as adjuvant therapy for high-risk melanoma:

 Since its founding in 2007, the Melanoma Research Alliance has awarded over $88 million to research aimed at better preventing, diagnosing and treating melanoma.
 Learn more about our funded research.